soroush62/Marine-Seismic-Data-Time-Series-Analysis-with-LightningChart-Python/README.md

 ## Introduction

 Marine seismic research is a crucial aspect of geophysical exploration that involves studying subsurface geological formations beneath the ocean floor.
 These studies primarily rely on marine seismic surveys which utilize sound waves to create detailed images of the seabed and the underlying geological structures.
-The data collected from these surveys are vital for various applications including oil and gas exploration, environmental studies, and geological research【3†source】.
+The data collected from these surveys are vital for various applications including oil and gas exploration, environmental studies, and geological research.

 ## LightningChart Python

 ### Overview

 LightningChart is a high-performance charting library designed for creating advanced data visualizations in Python.
 It offers a wide range of features and chart types, making it ideal for creating complex dashboards and data analysis tools.
-Key features include high rendering performance, a variety of chart types (e.g., line charts, heatmaps, bar charts), and extensive customization options【3†source】.
+Key features include high rendering performance, a variety of chart types (e.g., line charts, heatmaps, bar charts), and extensive customization options.

 ### Features and Chart Types Used

 In this project, we utilize LightningChart to create various visualizations for analyzing marine seismic data.
 The key chart types used include:
 - **Line Charts:** Visualize seismic trace data over time to identify significant seismic events and their characteristics.
 - **Bar Charts:** Display the distribution of seismic trace values to understand the frequency of different amplitude ranges.
-- **Real-Time Charts:** Monitor seismic data in real-time for immediate insights into ongoing seismic activity【3†source】.
+- **Real-Time Charts:** Monitor seismic data in real-time for immediate insights into ongoing seismic activity.

 ### Performance Characteristics

-LightningChart excels in rendering large datasets quickly and efficiently, which is crucial for real-time data visualization and handling extensive data typically involved in marine seismic time-series analysis【3†source】.
+LightningChart excels in rendering large datasets quickly and efficiently, which is crucial for real-time data visualization and handling extensive data typically involved in marine seismic time-series analysis.

 ## Setting Up Python Environment